dmcwo/dmcwo/about/doug-worsham-cv.md

 ## Awards

 * Librarian of the Year, Librarian's Association of the University of California - Los Angeles, 2018.
-* Arlies Award - Best Reflection of Diversity, Association of Research Libraries, 2018.
 * L&S Academic Staff Mid-Career Excellence Award.
 University of Wisconsin, Madison - College of Letters & Science.
 2011.